dmbarbour/wikilon/docs/MultipleUsers.md

 A permanent session might have a password associated with it, too.

-So every guest gets a new session, which lasts for the lifetime of a cookie (which might be extended).
-The cookie should possibly be cryptographic in nature.
+So every guest gets a new session, which lasts for the lifetime of a cookie, but is able to easily create a new session or join an old one, or even explicitly delete their current session.

+The question is how guest sessions should be created in the first place.
+One option is to have the master control them directly.
+Another option is to have the master create a prototype guest, whose permissions can be edited to affect all guest sessions in real time.
+There may be special permissions associated with accomplishments, including registry.

-# Stabilizing the Important Words
+# Stabilizing the Important Words (medium priority)

 Assumptions: